lexibank/tlopo/out/vol3/chapter3.md

 <a id="p-84"></a>

-The form _&ast;qauR_ 'bamboos (generic)' ([ch.13, §3.1](../contributions/3-13#s-3-1)) denoted an additional life-form taxon, and _&ast;padran_ 'coastal pandanus, Pandanus tectorius' ([ch.11, §2.5.1](../contributions/3-11#s-2-5-1)) may have also been used as a generic for all pandanus and thus been a life-form taxon.
+The form _&ast;qauR_ 'bamboos (generic)' ([ch.13, §3.1](../contributions/3-13#s-3-1)) denoted an additional life-form taxon, and _&ast;padran_ 'coastal pandanus, _Pandanus tectorius_' ([ch.11, §2.5.1](../contributions/3-11#s-2-5-1)) may have also been used as a generic for all pandanus and thus been a life-form taxon.
 Palms may have formed a covert category, but it seems likely that they were referred to by their individual names and were unaffiliated to any other primary taxa.
 Ferns and tree-ferns also appear to have been unaffiliated taxa.

 ## Notes